Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 And so “#Gestapo” was trending on Twitter throughout the day in Britain.

-Ahead of the vote, Conservative lawmaker Marcus Fysh insisted to BBC Radio that “we are not a papers please! society,” riffing off the common cinematic cliche of a German soldier in World War II asking for documents at a check point.
+Conservative lawmaker Marcus Fysh insisted to BBC Radio that “we are not a papers please! society,” riffing off the common cinematic cliche of a German soldier in World War II asking for documents at a check point.

 “This is not Nazi Germany,” Fysh said.